chriselgee/toteslegit/activeDirectory/Readme.md

 [Certipy](https://github.com/ly4k/Certipy.git) looks for misconfigurations in AD Certificate Services.
 In a worst case, misconfigs might let any user sign in as any other (_ESC1_).

+(Consider [Certify](https://github.com/GhostPack/Certify) if you're looking for a Windows-based option.)

 #### Install

 ```bash